-This work explores the psychological impact of the pandemic, the confinement of millions, the pervasive mania of safetyism and the surreal confrontation in our homes with an invasive pathogen that can’t be witnessed directly.
+This work delves into the psychological impact of the pandemic, the confinement of millions, and the surreal visitation of an invasive pathogen that cannot be observed directly.

 It also examines the role of media in constructing the 'Social Imaginary' of the SARS-CoV-2 pathogen, which exists as both a biological entity and an abstraction founded on often irrational beliefs.
 Ultimately, this work portrays SARS-CoV-2 as a monster of the imagination, one that consumes the mind.